 Having a complete Google Business Profile helps maximize your office’s online exposure, makes a great first impression with prospective patients, and raises your office’s ranking on search index listings.
-In this blog post, we provide a checklist that details how to fill out your dental practice's Google Business Profile.
+In this blog post, we continue our three-part series on using Google's Business Profile and Google's features for better online recognition and reach.
+This blog post provides a checklist that details how to fill out your dental practice's Google Business Profile.

 Public online reviews, such as Google Reviews or Facebook Reviews provide powerful leverage that can help potential patients make decisions about where to go for dental care.
 By proactively curating great reviews, your practice’s online presence can work towards guiding new patients to your office for treatment.